 Les and Vanessa feel they are caretakers rather than owners of this unique listed building, maintaining and ensuring its longevity for future generations to enjoy.

-Art is a strong theme from the murals in the rooms, mosaics, painted canvasses through to sculptures both inside and outside the building; the interior design is created by the art team at Strattons.
+Art is a strong theme from the murals in the rooms, mosaics, painted canvasses through to sculptures both inside and outside the building.

-The huge stag that greets you when you first arrive at the hotel by local sculptress Rachael Long, is symbolic of the Brecks natural habitat, the use of recycled agricultural iron re-endorses the hotels environmental policy.
+The huge stag that greets you when you first arrive at the sit by local sculptress Rachael Long, is symbolic of the Brecks natural habitat, the use of recycled agricultural iron re-endorses the owners environmental policy.

 The earliest record of Strattons is on the 1797 Faden’s map.
 It clearly shows a T shape and a driveway straight up to the front door.
 This supports the conclusions which can be drawn from the evidence of the existing building.
 The house appears to have begun life as an adaptation of a building on a north south alignment, (possibly a malting barn) used as the central Portico, with two wings added to create a vernacular ‘Palladian Villa’.
 The added wings are built of a similar size brick to the existing centre but are not bonded to it.
 There is also evidence behind the internal plaster of brick arches at levels not consistent with the current floor levels.
 The Venetian windows were originally of stone (only the stone cills with marks of stone mullions remain) and have been replaced with wooden ones of late c18 date.
 There is evidence inside that the principal rooms may have been wood panelled (two patterns of cornicing were found reused as packing in old roof repairs).
 During re-pointing work on the brickwork, there were found to be over painting marks, consistent with there having been at some point a canopy over the main door and windows.
 The dormer window on the right hand side has a beautifully inscribed name and date of ‘Z. Bryant July 26th 1792’ in original lead, probably indicating the date when major work of refurbishment was carried out on the original Queen Anne house.
 There is a late Victorian (after 1882) extension on three floors which provided a master bedroom, bathroom and drawing room or music room.
 The semi basement part of the main house was also either refurbished or created at the same time.